bahrmichael/godot-visual-regression-testing/README.md

-# Godot Visual Regression Testing
+# Godot Visual Regression Testing (Godot VRT)

-Inspired by [Factorio's visual regression testing](https://www.youtube.com/watch?v=LXnyTZBmfXM), this is an exploration of visual regression testing for Godot scenes.
+Inspired by [Factorio's visual regression testing](https://www.youtube.com/watch?v=LXnyTZBmfXM), this is a test runner for visual regression testing and end-to-end testing with Godot scenes.

+You can start using it today!

 ## Concept